Tapping Vagus Nerve: What Is It And What Does It Do?

 How Does Tapping The Wandering Nerve Work?

 Tapping the vagus works by activating the PNS, which regulates rest, relaxation, and digestion.
-This can be done by gently tapping specific pressure points along the nerve or physically stretching its pathways with yoga poses.
+You can do this by gently tapping certain pressure points along the nerve or stretching its pathways with yoga poses.

-Stimulating this important cranial nerve has a calming effect on both mind and body, helping to reduce stress and improve overall mental health.
+Stimulating this important cranial nerve calms both the mind and body.
+It helps reduce stress and improve mental health.

 What Are The Risks Of Stimulating The Vagus?